mkirsche/sapling/README.md

 Running binary search:
 ./binarysearch <genome>  <suffix array file>
     genome is a fasta file containing the genome to query
     suffix array file is where the suffix array will be written to

-See results.txt for most up-to-date results.